murph-jar/cubrackeys/README.md

 To move, use A (left) and D (right).

-followed a tutorial by Brackeys
+Created from a tutorial by Brackeys.